 Well, there is no denying that humanity is facing a water crisis.
 According to the report published by the World Economic Forum, the water crisis is one of the largest global risks in terms of potential impact over the next decade.

 Not to mention, the most vulnerable will be the people living in and around the deserts.
-The process of condensation is one of the most useful tools to control the water shortage crisis, especially in the desert area.
+The process of condensation is one of the most useful tools to control the water shortage crisis, especially in desert areas.

 In other words, with the help of condensation, a large quantity of water can be generated for human use.
 Therefore, people living in water-scarce areas are advised to use air wells and fog fences to collect and store water.

-As you can see that the examples of condensation can be easily bisected into two halves i.e naturally occurring condensation phenomena and man-made applications of condensation.
+As you can see that the condensation examples can be easily bisected into two halves i.e naturally occurring condensation phenomena and man-made applications of condensation.

 Apart from the above-mentioned, the other natural examples of condensation are the sweating of cold drinks, fog on the windshield, clouds in the sky, and, fog in the air, etc.

-Apart from the above-mentioned, the other man-made applications of condensation are in power generation, thermal management, refrigeration, industrial gas management, obtaining chemical substances, or in water desalination projects, etc.
+Apart from the above-mentioned, the other man-made examples of applications of condensation are in power generation, thermal management, refrigeration, industrial gas management, obtaining chemical substances, or in water desalination projects, etc.

 Frequently Asked Questions